S3cur3Th1sSh1t/PowerSharpPack/README.md

 @Credit to: https://github.com/checkymander/Carbuncle

-The last two are basically no Assemblies.
+#### _The last two are basically no Assemblies.
 But I did built an Assembly to execute them from memory, which is loadable via the technique from this repo.
-Another technique in the background for execution, but still usefull:
+Another technique in the background for execution, but still usefull_:

 **HandleKatz**